-This page provides you with Customer Service resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Customer service resume.
+This page provides you with Customer Service resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Customer Service resume.

 For individuals who have strong communication, problem solving and time management skills, and the ability to connect with and understand others, may be well suited for a job in customer service.
 The job outlook for customer service representatives is fairly positive according to the US Bureau of Labor Statistics.
 With an expected growth rate of 5% over the next decade, which is on par with the average of other jobs, this sector is likely to offer decent job opportunities.
 The first step in obtaining a job as a customer service representative is to create a resume that is tailored to the industry.